Grade Calculator Guelph

 How to Use the University of Guelph Grade Calculator

-This calculator is built around the three most common grade questions Guelph students ask every semester.
-Select the tab that matches what you need, enter your numbers, and get your answer immediately — no spreadsheets, no manual math.
+This U of G grade calculator is built around the three most common grade questions Guelph students ask every semester.
+Select the tab that matches what you need, enter your numbers, and get your answer immediately — no spreadsheets, no manual math, no CourseLink confusion.

 University of Guelph Letter Grade & GPA Scale

-The University of Guelph uses a percentage-based grading system that maps to letter grades and a 4.0 GPA scale.
-Understanding exactly where each threshold sits is essential when you are trying to protect a scholarship, meet a program requirement, or plan for graduate school.
+The University of Guelph uses a percentage-based grading system that maps to letter grades and a 4.0 GPA scale, as published in the U of G undergraduate academic calendar and the OUAC 2024 Undergraduate Grade Conversion Table.
+Understanding exactly where each threshold sits is essential when you are trying to protect a Guelph scholarship, meet a program retention requirement, or plan for graduate school at U of G or elsewhere in Canada.

 | Letter Grade | Percentage Range | GPA Points | Description |